Tuesday, February 7, 2017

 "BAD SANTA," 2003.
-My all-time favorite Christmas comedy with Billy Bob Thornton and some pudgy little Canadian kid they couldn't have made the movie without.
+My all-time favorite Christmas movie with Billy Bob Thornton and some pudgy little Canadian kid they couldn't have made the movie without.
 Completely outrageous on every level.
-Rated a hard R but should be rated Z. No admission unless accompanied by a priest.
+Rated R but should be rated Z. No admission unless accompanied by a priest.

 "MOON," a 2009 low budget, high intelligence clone sci-fi movie with Sam Rockwell, Sam Rockwell, and Sam Rockwell.
 It was directed and co-written by Duncan Jones, David Bowie's son.
 If this one doesn't make your heart pound, call the Neptunes: you're already dead.